 A collaborative team is best defined as a group of medical practitioners from different professions who share patients and patient care goals and have responsibilities for complementary tasks on an ongoing basis.
 Establish what these teams will look like at your organization to begin setting your staff and coworkers up for success.

-The breakdown in communication often occurs when a patient is passed along to another caregiver, along with the information pertaining to their unique circumstances.
+The breakdown in communication often occurs when a patient is passed along to another caregiver, along with the information about their unique circumstances.
 SBAR standardizes this process by creating a step-by-step guide on how to handle each specific situation pertaining to a patient’s health needs.

 When this process is standardized using SBAR, there’s far less opportunity for important information to get lost or the patient to receive improper care when being passed on to the next caregiver or team member.
 Here are some SBAR tools to research and purchase to get your organization on the right track when it comes to what collaborative approach you’re going to deliver to your patients.

-There are many other techniques to approaching collaboration like SBAR, it just depends on the needs of your facility.
-Each methodology should address creating a system of accountability, a collaborative approach to problem solving and help identify existing problems in the process of delivering health care treatment.
+There are many other techniques for approaching collaboration like SBAR; it just depends on the needs of your facility.
+Each methodology should address creating a system of accountability, a collaborative approach to problem-solving and help identify existing problems in the process of delivering healthcare treatment.